bitwebs/bitdrive-schemas/README.md

-# hyperdrive-schemas
+# bitdrive-schemas
-Protobuf schemas for the Hyperdrive API.
+Protobuf schemas for the Bitdrive API.